 What to Expect From Us

 You will be met at the pre-determined meeting point.
 You will then be checked in and asked to read and sign a waiver.
 At this time the bus will take you to the drop off point of your choice.
 If you are unsure what section is best for you, your family, or your group, we can help put you on the section of river that fits you best.
 At your drop point you will be asked to help get your equipment from the bus and trailer to the river’s edge.
 You will receive a short update of the current speed and water level, any known hazards, and some paddling 101.
 You will receive assistance entering the river and getting in your boat.
 When you reach your selected destination point, you will get out of your boat and safely pull it ashore.
 Feel free to leave all equipment in a safe location and together, but please keep in mind that you are responsible for the equipment until it is picked up.
-If you will require a ride from your destination point back to your car, simply wait for the bus to stop and pick you up.
 We ask that you plan to be off the water and have equipment available for pick up no later than 5pm.

 What to Expect From the River